maadfa/url-shortener/docs/technologies.md

 ## Serverless Framework

 **What is it?**

 The Serverless Framework is an open-source tool that helps you build and deploy serverless applications easily using Infrastructure as Code (IaC).

 **What it does in this project:**

-- Manages the deployment of Lambda, API Gateway, and DynamoDB using one simple configuration file (`serverless.yml`).
+  It manages the deployment of Lambda, API Gateway, and DynamoDB  by use of  one simple configuration file (`serverless.yml`).

-- Automates the creation of AWS resources with a single command (`sls deploy`).
+  It automates the creation of AWS resources with a single command (`sls deploy`).

 **Why it's useful:**

-- **Simple deployments:** Deploy everything with one command.
+ **Simple deployments:** Deploy everything with one command.

-- **Reusable code:** Write configuration once and use it across environments.
+ **Reusable code:** Write configuration once and use it across environments.

-- **Faster development:** Focus on your application, not the infrastructure.
+ **Faster development:** Focus on your application, not the infrastructure.

 ---

 ##  HTTP Methods: GET & POST

 **What are they?**

 They are types of requests sent from a client (like your browser or an app) to the server.

  POST: Post request is used when you **send data** to the app (e.g., a long URL to be shortened).

  GET: Get request is used when you **request data** (e.g., getting a short URL ).

 **Why they're important:**

 These methods are how users interact with your API.
 In this project:

-- A `POST` request is used to create a short link.
+ A `POST` request is used to create a short link.

-- A `GET` request is used to open the short link and redirect the user.
+ A `GET` request is used to open the short link and redirect the user.

 ---

 ##  YAML (`serverless.yml`)

 **What is it?**

 YAML (Yet Another Markup Language) is a format used to write configuration files in a human-readable way.

 **What it does in this project:**

 The `serverless.yml` file defines:

-- What functions to deploy for the particular service.
+ What functions to deploy for the particular service.

-- Which routes to expose (like `/shorten`)
+ Which routes to expose (like `/shorten`)

-- What permissions and resources (like DynamoDB tables) your app needs
+ What permissions and resources (like DynamoDB tables) your app needs

 **Why it's useful:**

-- Makes deployments predictable
+   It makes deployments predictable

-- Easy to understand and edit
+   It is easy to understand and edit

-- Keeps all setup in one place
+   It keeps all setup in one place

 ---